-God does make things right.
-Amazingly my hurt was healed.
-That’s because God did the healing!
+God did make things right.
+Amazingly my hurt was healed because God did the healing!
 I would have waited a long time if my healing was left up to the ginger kid!
 We did drive to the art store for the paper Ian wanted.
 ‘Coincidentally’ there was no radio competition.
 Instead we talked.
 Wow.
-Last evening, Ian even watched a redbox with us.
+Last evening, Ian even watched a movie with us.
 Just wow.

 Thank you God for your mercy and forgiveness.
 When I’ve been wronged, help me to trust you to handle justice.
 Your way works better every time.